mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw5-thibodeau-mylinh/stat545-hw05-thibodeau-mylinh.md

             quote = FALSE, sep = "\t", row.names = FALSE)
 ```

+**Note 1.** I know you can't read anything in this image, but I have put it simply to give you an idea, as it would be hard to make around 20000 gene names (hugo) fit on a screen !
+To see the png, you can click [HERE](https://github.com/mylinhthibodeau/STAT545-HW-thibodeau-mylinh/blob/master/stat545-hw5-thibodeau-mylinh/scratch-space/chek2-cancer.gene.type-colors.png)

-**Note 1.** I had to convert the d5.cancer.gene.type table to characters before being able to write to a tsv file, as mentioned in this stack overflow discussion [here](https://stackoverflow.com/questions/24829027/unimplemented-type-list-when-trying-to-write-table).
+**Note 2.** I had to convert the d5.cancer.gene.type table to characters before being able to write to a tsv file, as mentioned in this stack overflow discussion [here](https://stackoverflow.com/questions/24829027/unimplemented-type-list-when-trying-to-write-table).

 (4) Writing figures to file
 ===========================